JosephLai241/ASB/README.md

 ./target/release/asb
 ```

-Re-compiling takes about a second after the initial build.
+Re-compiling only takes about a second after the initial build.
 It is also *much* faster, to no surprise.

+## Examples

-## 5 Blocks With a Difficulty of 5
+### 5 Blocks With a Difficulty of 5

 Output: